 When one display is connected, follow the procedure below to configure the screen settings.

 1. Right-click on the desktop to display a menu.
-From the menu, click Graphics Properties to start Graphics and Media Control Panel.
+From the menu, click Graphics Properties to start HD Graphics Control Panel.

-2. In the Graphics and Media Control Panel window, select Advanced Mode and click OK.
+2. In the HD Graphics Control Panel window, click Display.